CODeRUS/GyverLampCpp/README.md

 data/settings.json - main settings of firmware
 matrix - settings of matrix

-    type - match with Framebuffer GFX: https://github.com/marcmerlin/Framebuffer_GFX/blob/master/Framebuffer_GFX.h#L43 values should be combined.
+    pin - GPIO number of pin used to communicate with matrix leds type - match with Framebuffer GFX: https://github.com/marcmerlin/Framebuffer_GFX/blob/master/Framebuffer_GFX.h#L43 values should be combined.
 Example: NEO_MATRIX_ZIGZAG + NEO_MATRIX_BOTTOM + NEO_MATRIX_RIGHT + NEO_MATRIX_ROWS (or NEO_MATRIX_COLUMNS) = 11 (or 15).
 Matrix test effect at boot: Pixels started from left bottom.
 Red is horizontal from left to right, Green is vertical from bottom to top. rotation - value from 0 to 3, each value by +90 degree.